Githubjosmy/Foodvlog/README.md

 4.Create models and make your migrations.

-5. Create superuser for admin panel in terminal of the IDE and login in admin panel.
+5.Create superuser for admin panel in terminal of the IDE and login in admin panel.

 6.Clone the repository. git clone https://github.com/Githubjosmy/Foodvlog